Your Pet, Your Pill: A Book Review

 Part 2: Pets and Health

-Part two of the book explores how having pets and interacting with animals aids in our health and wellbeing.
+Part two of the book explores how having pets and interacting with animals aids our health and well-being.
 Sharing testimonials from other pet parents, we learn how pets give seniors purpose and give support to children with autism.
-They assist those with disabilities, illness, and physical limitations.
+They assist those with disabilities, illnesses, and physical limitations.
 This section of the book showcases the powerful impact pets have on our ability to cope and practice wellness.

 Part 3: Pets and Success

-Lastly, part three of the book explores how animals impact our success both professionally and personally.
-Pets teach us valuable lifelong lessons in how to build self-esteem, practice perseverance, improve communication skills, and more.
+Lastly, part three of the book explores how animals impact our professional and personal success.
+Pets teach us valuable lifelong lessons in building self-esteem, practicing perseverance, improving communication skills, and more.
 Having animals as a part of your life helps you become more responsible, practice empathy for others, and learn humility.

 Additionally, the book included a workbook that acts as an aid for the reader to go on a journey to self-discovery.
-It explores many of the topics covered in the book and how they relate to your situation.
-The workbook is more of a journal-style question and answer format for animal lovers to gain some introspection and insight.
-I found that to be an extra bonus.
+The workbook explores many of the topics covered in the book and how they relate to your situation.
+The workbook is more of a journal-style question-and-answer format for animal lovers to gain some introspection and insight.
+I found that to be a bonus.

 My Thoughts

 I found Your Pet, Your Pill book of inspirational stories to be an easy and delightful read.
-I did not know what to expect however, based on the title alone I felt it would be beneficial, and my assumption was correct.
+I did not know what to expect; however, I felt it would be beneficial based on the title alone, and my assumption was correct.

 What I liked and appreciated about Your Pet, Your Pill was that it was entertaining and explored the benefits of pets’ impact on us physically.
 Additionally, in sharing many of the stories and topics, Dr. Muller begins each chapter with an informational fun fact or science-based snippet of information for the reader.
 I personally appreciated reading evidence-based information and learning along the way.

 As a bereaved pet parent reading this book, I could relate to many of the personal stories from Dr. Muller and other pet parents.
-Your Pet, Your Pill shares the personal experiences of Dr. Muller and many other pet parents she has had the pleasure of interacting with along her own journey.
-Having that personal relatable connection to their stories made this an enjoyable read.
+Your Pet, Your Pill shares the personal experiences of Dr. Muller and many other pet parents she has had the pleasure of interacting with along her journey.
+That unique, relatable connection to their stories made this an enjoyable read.

 Conclusion

-I give this book two thumbs up.
-It is both entertaining and informational.
-I would recommend it for any pet lover including bereaved pet parents.
+I give this read two thumbs up!
+This book is entertaining and informational.
+I would recommend it to any pet lover, including bereaved pet parents.
 After reading this book, you cannot help but feel more inspired and optimistic about life.
-You will gain greater appreciation and gratitude for the life you shared with your furry best friend past and present.
+You will gain greater appreciation and gratitude for the life you shared with your furry best friend, past and present.

-If you are a pet lover and love a good inspirational read, you can pick up your own copy here on Amazon.
-I think it would make for a nice gift idea as well.
+If you are a pet lover and love a good inspirational read, you can pick up your copy here on Amazon.
+I think it would make for a lovely gift idea as well.

-To learn more about the author Dr. Margit Gabriele Muller be sure to visit her website here.
+To learn more about the author Dr. Margit Gabriele Muller, visit her website here.

 Great review of this book, it looks very inspirational.
 I can relate to it on several levels, but especially the second part, Pets and Health.
 I have seen this not only in my own lifelong love and bond with my pets, but as a Therapy Dog team with Icy.
 I’m amazed at the effect she has on children, elderly, and all the folks in between that we’ve visited.
 Thanks for sharing about this book.